 The inventor of the sewing machine is said to have solved the problem of how to make the needle work during a dream.
 James Cameron had the ideas for Terminator and Avatar in the same way.

-We can all increase our ability to connect with our natural intuition by writing Morning Pages.
+We can all increase our ability to connect with our intuition by writing Morning Pages.

 - Actively Treating the Problem as an Opportunity

-For example, Alexander Fleming might have reframed his situation from saying “My experiment has failed!” to “Something prevented the bacteria from growing…” He might then have asked himself, “Who would find it useful to have ‘Something that prevents bacteria from growing’?”
+Alexander Fleming, for example, might have reframed his situation from saying “My experiment has failed!” to “Something prevented the bacteria from growing…” He might then have asked himself, “Who would find it useful to have ‘Something that prevents bacteria from growing’?”

 These three abilities do not guarantee that you to find a world-changing transformation to every problem you face.
 But the more you develop these skills, the more likely you are to be able to make the best of whatever situations arise.